 I must inject a note here to commend the waitstaff for working so hard to answer my question.
 I merely asked where the cheese came from, and before you know it, several waitstaff were asking around trying to find out the answer for me.
 Because of their hard work, I am able to share that information with you today.
 Ha ha, I never would have expected the answer to be Somerville!

-just ordered cheese, we had to wait about 15 minutes for this next course.
+The next course was an optional cheese tasting.
+Each slice is $6, and you choose as little or as much as you want.
+Because they only have one cheese table (it rolls around on wheels), and another table had just ordered cheese, we had to wait about 15 minutes for this next course.
 The waiter poured us both free glasses of champagne while apologizing for the wait.
 What excellent service!
 I pointed at the champagne and told the waiter that it was actually quite appropriate since we were celebrating our anniversary that day.

 We ended up picking three different cheeses.
 A stinky blue, a sharp Vermont cheese, and a creamy Belgian cheese.
 Unfortunately, that is all I can remember.
 They came with a nice tray of homemade crackers, grapes, hazelnuts, and strawberry jam.
 It was quite nice.

-how could I forget???) - and a few absolutely scrumptuous toasted candied cashews sprinkled about.
+And finally, dessert.
+A creamy decadent coconut gelatin custard was flanked on either side by nutty pies and super rich chocolate torts.
+Oh – (how could I forget???) – and a few absolutely scrumptuous toasted candied cashews sprinkled about.

 Man, I might try making those cashews at home.
 They were too good.
 The nutty pie was OK, but then again, I don’t really like nut desserts, so I’m biased.
 The dark flourless chocolate torte was flawless – super dark and yet not too sweet.
 The coconut gelatin custard was rich and creamy, though it felt a bit thick for my tastes.